OSH-2021/x-DisGraFS/Client/debug/DevNotes.md

 ### wsServer.py

 Websocket server for local testing.
 After authenticating the client, this server would wait for filesystem event report from the client.
 On receiving, it would send back an `open` command to the client telling the client to open the just-operated file (unless it was deleted).
+Specially, if `"exit"` was included in the target filename, it woud send an `exit` comman instead.

 To test the functionality of the client, run `wsServer.py` first, then call the client with `CallClient.html` (or type the URL in a browser, whichever you like).
-Operate on any file in the mounted directory, and the client would report it to the server, who sends back an `open` command to the client, resulting in the client's always opening the just-operated file.
+Operate on any file in the mounted directory, and the client would report it to the server, who sends back an `open` command to the client, resulting in the client's always opening the just-operated file until an `exit` is received.
 If this is the case, then the client should be working properly.